 Make Sure Your Property Manager Uses Good Management Software

-You will want to make sure that the property manager you hire is using quality management software.
+You will want to make sure that the manager you hire is using quality management software.
 Ask for sample output from any prospective managers.

 If your candidate doesn’t want to share – steer clear!